probsys/amplified-loaded-dice-roller/README.md

 ## Usage (Command Line Interface)

-The executable has the following command line interface:
+The executable in `build/bin/aldr` has the following command line interface:

 ```
-usage: ./build/bin/aldr num_samples ...distribution...
+usage: ./build/bin/aldr <n> <dist>
 ```

-where `num_samples` is the number of samples to draw;
-`...distribution...` is a space-separated list of positive integer weights.
+where `<n>` is an integer denoting the number of samples to draw; and `<dist>` is a space-separated list of positive integers weights for the desired discrete distribution.

 For example, to generate 90 samples from { 1, 1, 2, 3, 2 }, run the following: